Our Pricing, Policies & Helpful Goat Infomation

 It is good to have a mineral salt block for them to lick as they please.
 This will supplement what they might be missing from normal pasture.
 Goats tend to like loose mineral salt better than salt blocks, so we have mineral holders in their shed.
 We use the dual holder and put loose minerals on one side and baking soda in the other.

 It also is good to find a treat that they like and use it as a reward or bonding help.
 Different goats will like different things and might not be open to eating something new the first time or two that it is offered.
 Some suggestions are: bread, apple pieces, banana pieces (skin and all), potato skins, grapes, or garden vegetables.
+Our goats love animal crackers, yes - you heard that right, the cheap cookies you can find at the grocery store.

 Things to Avoid